 Teardrop Travel Trailers

-If you have a vehicle with a hitch, you may consider a teardrop travel trailer as a Class C alternative, given their tiny footprint and maneuverability.
+If you have a vehicle with a hitch, you may consider a teardrop travel trailer as a Class C alternative, given its tiny footprint and maneuverability.
 These little guys are fantastic for a single person or a couple to hit the road in, especially ones made for offroading!

 However, very few (if any) teardrops have bathrooms in them.
 They also have their kitchens outside, off the back of the rig.
 If you are boondocking in great weather, then a teardrop could be right for you.

-Just Hike or Drive In with Your Gear!
+Just Hike Or Drive-In With Your Gear!

 Okay, I’m sure I won’t sway many of you on this one but hear me out.
 You don’t necessarily need an RV to boondock, and many people can’t fathom why you would bring an RV out to a beautiful and remote destination.